andrevvalle/andrevvalle/README.md

     - Figma
     - Canva

-I've dabbled in a few programming languages and stacks, like Java, C#, GoLang, Rails, and Python, but they're not exactly my forte.
+I've dabbled in a few programming languages and stacks, like Php, GoLang, Rails and Shellscript, but they're not exactly my forte.

 ## Entre em Contato
 - LinkedIn: [seu LinkedIn](https://www.linkedin.com/in/andrevvalle/)